-- Gravatars are portable across the web.
-You don’t need to manage user accounts or their images, to allow people to use Gravatars on your site.
+- Gravatars are visually portable across the web.
+You don’t have to manage user accounts or their images, to allow blog commenters to use Gravatars on your site.

-Complete the step-by-step tutorial below to learn how to set up and use Gravatars.
+The tutorial below explains how to set up and use a WordPress Gravatar.

-How To Add Gravatars To Your Site – Step-By-Step Tutorial
+How To Add Gravatars To Your Site – Tutorial

 Log in with your WordPress.com account details …

-If you don’t have a WordPress.com account, you can easily sign up for one on the Gravatar site …
+If you don’t have a WordPress.com account, you can register for one on the Gravatar site …

-Once you have verified and set up your account, follow the instructions to complete your profile, and choose the email address and image you want to associate with your Gravatar.
+Once you have verified and set up your account, follow the instructions to set up your profile, and choose the email address and image you want to associate with your Gravatar.

-You can access and manage your own account anytime …
+You can access and update your own account anytime …

 You can edit your profile further by associating your Gravatar with an email, website, location and a brief description about yourself …

-Once you have finished editing your details and setting up your account, your Gravatar will begin following you around the web.
+Once you are done editing your details and setting up your account, your Gravatar will begin following you around the web.

-Your Gravatar will also display inside your own WordPress dashboard, in your user account …
+Your Gravatar will also display inside your own dashboard, in your user account …

-Although WordPress now automatically integrates with Gravatars, you can change some of the settings:
+Although WordPress sites now automatically integrate using Gravatars, you can change the following settings:

 - Whether Avatars (aka, Gravatars) show on your site or not.